Dismiss Modal

 Nick Ovin

-Nick Orvin, PharmD, BCPS, is the Cardiology Clinical Pharmacy Coordinator at WakeMed.
-Before taking on his current coordinator position, Nick staffed primarily in the Cardiology critical care and Cardiology stepdown units.
+Nick Orvin, PharmD, BCPS, BCCP is the Cardiology Pharmacy Clinical Coordinator at WakeMed Health & Hospitals.
+Before his current position, he primarily staffed in the Cardiology Critical Care and Cardiology stepdown units for 2 years.
 He graduated from the South Carolina College of Pharmacy – MUSC Campus and completed a PGY1 Pharmacy Practice Residency and a PGY2 Cardiology Residency at WakeMed Health & Hospitals.
-Throughout his residencies, he also completed a Teaching and Learning Certificate Program with the UNC Eshelman School of Pharmacy and served as a teaching assistant for Pharmaceutical Care Lab.
+Throughout his residencies, he also completed a Teaching and Learning Certificate Program with the UNC Eshelman School of Pharmacy.
 His previous research focused on the incidence of post-operative atrial fibrillation following cardiac surgery in patients receiving dopamine and the acute diuretic-sparing effects of sacubitril-valsartan in patients with heart failure with reduced ejection fraction.
 Areas of interest for Nick include cardiovascular risk reduction, anticoagulation, heart failure and cardiac surgery.
-He is currently a member of the American College of Cardiology (ACC) and the American College of Clinical Pharmacy (ACCP).

 Email: norvin@wakemed.org.